Economics: Uncertainty and game theory

 Risk aversion may stimulate activity that in well-functioning markets smooths out risk and communicates information about risk, as in markets for insurance, commodity futures contracts, and financial instruments.
 Financial economics or simply finance describes the allocation of financial resources.
 It also analyses the pricing of financial instruments, the financial structure of companies, the efficiency and fragility of financial markets, financial crises, and related government policy or regulation.

-Some market organizations may give rise to inefficiencies associated with uncertainty.
+Some market organisations may give rise to inefficiencies associated with uncertainty.
 Based on George Akerlof's "Market for Lemons" article, the paradigm example is of a dodgy second-hand car market.
 Customers without knowledge of whether a car is a "lemon" depress its price below what a quality second-hand car would be.
 Information asymmetry arises here, if the seller has more relevant information than the buyer but no incentive to disclose it.
 Related problems in insurance are adverse selection, such that those at most risk are most likely to insure (say reckless drivers), and moral hazard, such that insurance results in riskier behaviour (say more reckless driving).

 Both problems may raise insurance costs and reduce efficiency by driving otherwise willing transactors from the market ("incomplete markets").
 Moreover, attempting to reduce one problem, say adverse selection by mandating insurance, may add to another, say moral hazard.
 Information economics, which studies such problems, has relevance in subjects such as insurance, contract law, mechanism design, monetary economics, and health care.
 Applied subjects include market and legal remedies to spread or reduce risk, such as warranties, government-mandated partial insurance, restructuring or bankruptcy law, inspection, and regulation for quality and information disclosure.